debjit-bw/debjit-bw/README.md

 - 👀 I’m interested in web 3, AI and open source
 - 🌱 I’m currently learning Move
 - 🧑‍💻 I'm working on blockchain tech and de-fi
-- 💞️ I’m looking to collaborate on indie projects
+- 💞️ I’m always ready to collaborate on indie projects
 - 📫 Reach out to me at hello@debjit.dev or through [twitter](https://twitter.com/BhowalDebjit)

 <!---